NadaMAlharbi/NadaMAlharbi/README.md

 **AI Systems Developer**

-Fresh graduate with a Bachelor's Degree in Artificial Intelligence from the University of Jeddah.
-Passionate about Machine Learning, Deep Learning, and NLP with hands-on experience in academic projects and internships, especially with LLMs and LangChain frameworks.
+A recent graduate with a Bachelor's Degree in Artificial Intelligence from the University of Jeddah, with a strong passion for Machine Learning, Deep Learning, and Natural Language Processing (NLP).
+Recently delved into large language models (LLMs) and quickly gained proficiency, particularly with the LangChain framework for advanced AI solutions.

 📫 **Get in touch:** [alharbi13nada@gmail.com](mailto:alharbi13nada@gmail.com)
 🔗 **LinkedIn:** [Nada Alharbi](https://www.linkedin.com/in/nada-alharbii-/)

 ### Skills:
 <p align="center">